-If you’re overextended and continue to spend more with your credit cards than you can afford to pay off each month, a balance transfer won’t fix the actual problem, or save you money.
+If you’re overextended and continue to spend more with your credit cards than you can afford to pay off each month, a balance transfer won’t fix the actual problem or save you money.

-“If you are doing a balance transfer because you could not pay off your credit card debt, look at the reason behind the situation,” says Freddie Huynh, vice president of credit risk analytics with Freedom Financial Network.
+“If you are doing a balance transfer because you could not pay off your credit card debt, look at the reason behind the situation,” said Freddie Huynh, vice president of credit risk analytics with Freedom Financial Network.
 “If you cannot control your spending, you might run up bills on both the old and the new cards.”

 Paying Off a Balance Transfer Will Stretch Your Budget Thin